Backtesting Trading Strategies for Optimal Performance

 Choose the correct market/asset segmentation

-You can examine various factors to determine which market or asset is most suitable for the type of transaction you want to engage in.
+You can examine various factors to determine which market or asset is most suitable for the type of trading you want to engage in.
 Whether in the long or short term, these factors may be the risks you are willing to take on, the profits you hope to achieve, and the time you are about to invest.

 Once you have decided on the niche markets to invest in, you need to start trying to find some information about them.